WebMaestroFr/wm-sass-compiler/README.md

-A SASS compiler for WordPress !
-This is a plugin that will allow you to write and compile SASS, and to edit style variables straight into your WordPress dashboard.
+A Sass compiler for WordPress !
+This is a plugin that will allow you to write and compile Sass, and to edit style variables straight into your WordPress dashboard.

 It uses [the scssphp Compiler](http://leafo.net/scssphp/).